yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Configuration.rst

 || wl0_key[1..4] || WEP key in hexadecimal format (allowed hex chars are 0-9a-f). '''Example:''' nvram set wl0_key1=0D77F08849E4B1D839C9489A48 ||

 Avoid using WEP keys with 00 at the end, otherwise the driver won't be able to detect the key length correctly.
-A 128 bit WEP key must be 26 hex digits long.
+A 128 bit WEP key must be 26 hex digits long ; string key format is also supported : '''nvram set wl0_key1='s:my string key'''

 Setting up WPA will override any WEP settings.